-LTE Physical Layer
+LTE Physical layer eNodeB Transmitter

-Let us understand LTE physical layer with example of downlink shared channel(DL-SCH).
+Let us understand LTE physical layer with example of downlink shared channel(SCH).
 As shown in the figure for eNodeB Transmitter upper layer data in the form of transport block is the input to the physical layer.

 At first the transport block is passed through a CRC encoder, we will use 24 bit CRC method.
 If the number of bits is more than 6144 bits then it is broken into smaller blocks.
 It is then turbo coded.
 Turbo coding is a form of concatenated coding, consisting of two convolutional encoders with certain interleaving between them.
 Rate matching acts as rate coordinator between preceding and succeeding blocks, it uses a buffer.
 Modulation used is QAM.
 It is then passed through a OFDM modulator.
 The same is shown below in the DL-SCH channel processing figure.

 A cyclic redundancy check (CRC) is used for error detection in transport blocks.